 Undergraduate Registration for Graduate Courses

 An undergraduate student cannot take more than 15 graduate semester credit hours total.
-For example, if an undergraduate student chooses to take 9 graduate semester credit hours reserved for application toward graduate degree, the undergraduate student can take only 6 graduate semester credit hours toward the undergraduate degree (this includes graduate hours chosen towards the fast track option).
+For example, if an undergraduate student chooses to take 9 graduate semester credit hours reserved for application toward graduate degree or certificate, the undergraduate student can take only 6 graduate semester credit hours toward the undergraduate degree (this includes graduate hours chosen towards the fast track option).

 Graduate Courses Applied Toward an Undergraduate Degree

 Up to 12 semester credit hours of graduate work taken as an undergraduate may be used for completing any baccalaureate degree at The University of Texas at Dallas.
 Pass/Fail grading for graduate courses will be permitted only in this category but must be approved by the instructor prior to the start of class.

 Graduate Courses for Possible Future Use as Graduate Credit

 Undergraduates may take up to 12 semester credit hours of graduate courses to reserve for possible application toward a graduate degree or certificate.
 To register, undergraduate students must obtain permission from the course instructor and from the graduate advisor of the program in which the course is offered.
 Such courses may be eligible for application to the student's graduate record when the student is admitted to a graduate program.
 These courses will not apply to the student's undergraduate degree and will not affect the student's undergraduate GPA.
 These courses will apply to the student's graduate degree or certificate and will affect the student's graduate cumulative GPA.